Welcome to the Palace

 Electric Vehicle Hire - South Terrace

-From the South Terrace, the electric vehicles with audioguides will help you to discover the park of Versailles at your own pace.
-Rental is available every day except Mondays.
+The electric vehicles with audioguides will help you to discover the park of Versailles at your own pace.
+Rental is available every day.

 Telephone: +33 (0)1 39 66 97 66